 Now that we understand the nutrition in this famously aphrodisiac seafood to help you maintain sexual health and overall health, let’s take a look at how oysters may directly impact sex.

-The zinc in oysters that’s so essential for maintaining sexual health may also help increase sexual arousal.
+The zinc in oysters we now know is essential for maintaining sexual health may also help increase libido.
 That’s because zinc is important to dopamine production.
-And there is some evidence that increasing dopamine can naturally increase sexual arousal.
+There is some evidence that increasing dopamine can naturally increase sexual arousal.
 It is widely thought to help with erectile dysfunction but there is also evidence that healthy dopamine levels may help women increase sexual desire.

-Despite the fact that it’s now scientifically proven that oysters can impact sex drive, no further research has determined what amount of these remarkable amino acids an eater would need to consume to have an impact on sexual desire and sexual function.
-(That is if these amino acids are as effective on humans as they appear in animal studies.)
+Even though it’s now scientifically proven that oysters can impact sex drive–at least in rats–no further research has determined what amount of these remarkable amino acids an eater would need to consume to have an impact on sexual desire and sexual function.

 Will oysters help you last longer in bed?